andreaskoepf/action_consistency/README.md

 The action-space consists of 5 discrete actions: N, S, W, E and stay (invalid actions are replaced by stay, e.g. when agent would leave grid).

-To directly visualize the latent space the bottleneck-layer of the auto-encoder is 2D.

-Initially the model has no information about the meaning of different actions or how input patterns relate to each other.

-For each action a fixed latent space offset is learned (independent of the source position) which is added to the 2D latent-encoding of the encoder to 'predict' the destination position.

-## Results

-It works to some extend but was more brittle than I had expected.
-The code was tested for input grids up to 6x6.
-For larger inputs a different model would be required (it did not immediately work when grid is set to 8x8).

 ```
 Example: